 You will notice an improvement in your fitness, energy level, and mood with regular exercise or physical activities.
 There are countless research studies on the health benefits of daily exercise.
 They have all proven that regular exercise has the ability to burn fat (adipose) tissues, build body mass and strengthen bones, improve cardiovascular (heart) health, fortify the immune system, and enhance memory.
+It helps us to lead a healthy lifestyle.
 It can reduce the stress level leading to a better mood and improved sleep.
 With a healthy body and mind, you will notice an improvement in your confidence level.

 According to the Department of Health and Human Services, a healthy person should perform any of the following activities,

 - 150 minutes-300 minutes of moderate aerobic activity every week, like brisk walking.

 - 75 minutes-150 minutes of high-intensity aerobic activities every week, such as swimming, hiking, running.

 - Or they can perform a combination of moderate and high-intensity aerobic activities every week.

 You can have a healthy body and mind if you work out regularly.
 However, it is equally important to know what is the best time of day to workout/exercise and it depends upon various factors.

 What is the Best Time to Workout?

 The right timing for exercise usually depends upon the following factors: